nina-DL/academic-kickstart/content/authors/admin/_index.md

   url: "https://www.mrc-bsu.cam.ac.uk/"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests lie in the intersection of Bayesian methodology, statistical reinforcement learning, multi-armed bandits and modern applications based on adaptive decision making, such as mobile health.
+bio: Postdoctoral Researcher in Biostatistics and ML methods for developing and improving the design and analysis of adaptive trials, at the MRC - Biostatistics Unit of University of Cambridge.

 interests:
 - Reinforcement Learning